MSP-Greg/sketchup-misc/ruby_master/use_ruby_master_with_su.md

 Since this is Ruby master, I normally place it in `C:\Ruby99-x64`, so any references I have to it will stay the same as the version changes.

-Now, copy the file `ruby_master\su_ruby.ps1` to somewhere on your drive, modify the first three lines to match you system and the Ruby you're updating to, then run it from a PowerShell console started in Admin mode, which is required to update any files in `C:\Program Files`.
+Now, copy the file `ruby_master\su_ruby.ps1` to somewhere on your drive, modify lines 11 and 12  to match you system, then run it from a PowerShell console started in Admin mode, which is required to update any files in `C:\Program Files`.
 Running it will also update the cert file used by newer SU versions.

+Lines 11 and 12 currently use `C:\Ruby99-x64` for the stand-alone Ruby folder, and `C:\Program Files\SketchUp\SketchUp 2019_m` for the new SU2019 folder.
+If that matches your system, no changes are needed.

-Typing `RUBY_DESCRIPTION` in the Ruby console should show the version of Ruby being used.
+After running it, typing `RUBY_DESCRIPTION` in the Ruby console should show the version of Ruby being used.

 ## Notes